 Watch the FA Cup online from outside your country

 That's where a VPN (Virtual Private Network) can be a lifesaver.
-They allow you to virtually change the ISP of your laptop, tablet or mobile to one that's back in your home country, letting you watch as if you were back there.
+They allow you to virtually change the IP of your laptop, tablet, or mobile to one that's back in your home country, letting you watch as if you were back there.

-VPN's are incredibly easy to use and have the added benefit of giving you a further layer of security when surfing the web.
-There are lots of options, and we recommend ExpressVPN as our #1 pick due to its speed, security and ease of use.
+VPNs are incredibly easy to use and have the added benefit of giving you a further layer of security when surfing the web.
+There are lots of options, and we recommend ExpressVPN as our #1 pick due to its speed, security, and ease of use.
 It can be used on a vast array of operating systems and devices (e.g. iOS, Android, Smart TVs, Fire TV Stick, Roku, games consoles, etc).
 Sign up for ExpressVPN now now and enjoy a 49% discount and 3 months FREE with an annual subscription.
 Or give it a try with its 30-day money back guarantee.
 Looking for other options?
-Here are some alternatives that are on sale right now.
+Here are some of the best VPN deals right now.